MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/expense-reimbursement/install-and-set-up.md

 - Power Apps per app pay-as-you-go-meter
 - Power Apps use rights included with Dynamics 365 licenses

-More license details are available in the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 > [!TIP]
 > A free [Power Apps Developer Plan](https://powerapps.microsoft.com/developerplan/) is a great way to install the template for evaluation purposes.

+More license details are available in the [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

 ### Create environment and data policies

-It's important to have a cohesive environment and data policy and required resources in place.
+It's important to have a cohesive environment and data policy and to ensure required resources in place.

 - **Administrators**